-This website summarizes, in total, the characteristics of 422 empirical GMPEs for the prediction of PGA and 269 empirical models for the prediction of elastic response spectral ordinates.
-In addition, 73 simulation-based models to estimate PGA and elastic response spectral ordinates are listed but no details are given.
-32 GMPEs derived in other ways and 21 non-parametric models are also listed.
-Finally, the table provided by Douglas (2012) is expanded and updated to include the general characteristics of empirical GMPEs for the prediction of: Arias intensity (29 models), cumulative absolute velocity (5 models), Fourier spectral amplitudes (15 models), inelastic response spectral ordinates (4 models), Japanese Meterological Agency seismic intensity (2 models), mean period (4 models), peak ground velocity (122 models), peak ground displacement (30 models) and relative significant duration (15 models).
+This website summarizes, in total, the characteristics of 452 empirical GMPEs for the prediction of PGA and 292 empirical models for the prediction of elastic response spectral ordinates.
+In addition, 78 simulation-based models to estimate PGA and elastic response spectral ordinates are listed but no details are given.
+49 complete stochastic models, 40 GMPEs derived in other ways, 28 non-parametric models and 13 backbone (Atkinson et al., 2014a) models are also listed.
+Finally, the table provided by Douglas (2012) is expanded and updated to include the general characteristics of empirical GMPEs for the prediction of: Arias intensity (30 models), cumulative absolute velocity (6 models), Fourier spectral amplitudes (16 models), maximum absolute unit elastic input energy (6 models), inelastic response spectral ordinates (5 models), Japanese Meterological Agency seismic intensity (4 models), macroseismic intensity (48 models, commonly called intensity prediction equations), mean period (5 models), peak ground velocity (130 models), peak ground displacement (34 models), relative significant duration (16 models) and vertical-to-horizontal response spectral ratio (9 models).
 This report will be updated roughly once every six months.

 It should be noted that the size of this resource means that it may contain some errors or omissions.
+The boundaries between empirical, simulation-based and non-parametric ground-motion models are not always clear so I may classify a study differently than expected.
 No discussion of the merits, ranges of applicability or limitations of any of the relationships is included herein except those mentioned by the authors or inherent in the data used.
 This compendium is not a critical review of the models.
-The GMPEs are generally reported in the form used in the original references.

 This compilation was made when I was employed at: Imperial College London, University of Iceland, BRGM and University of Strathclyde.
-I thank my current and former employers for their support.
-In addition, I am grateful to many people for references, suggestions and encouragement while producing this resource.
-Finally, I would like to thank the developers of LATEXand associated packages, without which this report would never have been written.
+I thank: my current and former employers for their support, many people for references, suggestions and encouragement while producing this resource, and the developers of LATEXand associated packages, without whom this report would never have been written.